firebolt-db/godocs/docs/sql_reference/data-types.md

   >You are looking at the documentation for Firebolt's redesigned date and timestamp types.
   >These types were introduced in DB version 3.19 under the names `PGDATE`, `TIMESTAMPNTZ` and `TIMESTAMPTZ`, and synonyms `DATE`, `TIMESTAMP` and `TIMESTAMPTZ` made available in DB version 3.22.
   >
-  >If you worked with Firebolt before DB version 3.22, you might still be using the legacy date and timestamp types.
   >Determine which types you are using by executing the query `SELECT EXTRACT(CENTURY FROM DATE '2023-03-16');`.
   >If this query returns a result, you are using the redesigned date and timestamp types and can continue with this documentation.
   >If this query returns an error, you are using the legacy date and timestamp types and can find [legacy documentation here](legacy-date-timestamp.md), or instructions to reingest your data to use the new types [here](../release-notes/release-notes-archive.html#db-version-322).